Wild, Precious Life

 BELTANE: CROSS-QUARTER STATION OF THE SUN

-The Sun Reaches 15° Taurus, the Midpoint between Spring Equinox and Summer Solstice
+The Sun Reaches 15° Taurus, Midpoint between the Vernal Equinox and Summer Solstice

 Merry May Eve, Walpurgis Night, Beltane — the wheel of the year is turning.
-The Sun, our central star, nears a critical phase in its yearly passage: the midpoint between the spring equinox and the coming summer solstice — here in the north that is.
+The Sun, our central star, nears a critical phase in its yearly passage: the midpoint between spring equinox and the coming summer solstice — here in the north that is.
 On May Day, north of the equator, we celebrate a fertile, waxing Sun swiftly climbing to its zenith, the height of its power.
-For those of you who like precision, the Sun actually strikes this exact "equinox-solstice" midpoint, a few days from now, arriving at 15° Taurus on the 5th of May.
+For those of you who like precision, the Sun actually strikes this exact "equinox-solstice" midpoint, a few days from now, this year arriving at 15° Taurus on the morning of the 5th (UT).
+For those of us here in Pacific time, it falls on the 4th — and just barely — at two minutes before the witching hour of midnight.

 Doors, windows, barns, and cattle were decorated with hawthorne, primroses, cowslips and other flowers in bloom at this time.
 In parts of Ireland, people would make a May Bush or "Clootie Bush" — a thorn bush decked with flowers, ribbons, rags, bright shells and other votive offerings.
 Holy wells were also visited, and dew was gathered on the morning of May 1st for increased beauty and youthfulness.
 Maypoles were erected in villages across parts of Europe, obvious symbols of male-female fecundity, they include both the phallic pole protruding through a floral wreath, rung at the top, with another circle of dancers on the ground below.
 Our earthy pastoral ancestors weren't at all squeamish about sexual symbolism: the fertility of the earth was critical to honor at the beginning of the growing season, a matter of life and death.